Near Reads Landing in Wabasha County, Minnesota — The American Midwest (Upper Plains)

 2. Minnesota Department of Transportation.
 Historic Roadside Development Structures Inventory.
 "The Reads Landing Overlook was built in 1939-1940 by the Minnesota Highway Department in cooperation with the National Youth Administration."
 (Submitted on July 31, 2011.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 31, 2011, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 577 times since then and 2 times this year.
+It was originally submitted on July 31, 2011, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 623 times since then and 5 times this year.
 Photos: 1, 2, 3, 4. submitted on July 31, 2011, by Keith L of Wisconsin Rapids, Wisconsin.